tfsantosbr/dotnet-architecture/provas-de-conceitos/unit-of-work/README.md

-# (PoC) Unit of Work
+# Unit of Work (Prova de Conceito)

-Projeto de uma prova de conceito do pattern Unit of Work, construído com a tecnologia.
+Projeto de uma prova de conceito do pattern Unit of Work, construÃ­do com a tecnologia.

 ## Tecnologias de Desenvolvimento